Blog/Churches & Nonprofits

 • Your claim takes months longer

-• With a digital inventory that includes photos, serial numbers, and purchase prices, your claim goes through faster and for the full amount.
+With a digital inventory that includes photos, locations, categories, and a movement history, your claim goes through faster and for the full amount.

 #### 2. Grant and audit compliance